-Keystone XL Pipeline Leads To An American Cancer Corridor
+Keystone XL Pipeline Leads to an American Cancer Corridor

-Law Breaking, Disrespect and Cancer Proliferation
+Illegal Construction and Cancer Proliferation

 The federal government stepped into the fight over the Dakota Access oil pipeline Friday, ordering work to stop on one segment of the project in North Dakota...A joint statement from the Army and the Departments of Justice and the Interior said construction bordering or under Lake Oahe would not go forward and asked the Texas-based pipeline builder, Energy Transfer Partners, to stop work 20 miles to the east and west of the lake while the government reconsiders "any of its previous decisions."— AP; Tampa Bay Times; 9/10/2016

 The XL Pipeline Fulfills the Black Snake Prophecy

 Among the different bands of Sioux Nation in Western North America from Canada to the American Great Plains, an ancient Black Snake Prophecy is known.
 The prophecy states that a black snake will move underground and destroy Earth (Reference: The US National Pow Wow, 1969 - 2016).